-(PWDs) development groups have been formed (refer to Appendix I Groups working with NKDU).
+It should be noted that due to the National Agricultural Advisory Services (NAADS) programme activities coupled with NKDU's development awareness activities7, youths, women and people with disability (PWDs) development groups have been formed (refer to Appendix I Groups working with NKDU).
 Like the rest of the country the Nkondo community is trying to diversify into a wider range of activities for household income-enhancing8 (See Appendix II for Beekeeping groups in Nkondo); but due to the district's inability to co-fund NAADS the programme objective has not been achieved as planned.
-For example both the poor transfer of appropriate technologies and non-facilitated access to improved seeds to NAADS Farmers' groups has served to delay the building of capacity of farmers to promote food security, nutrition, and farm enterprises for commercialised farming9.
-Thus the planned positive demonstration effects of the NAADS programmes have not been seen.
+For example, the poor transfer of appropriate technologies and non-facilitated access to improved seeds has not helped in the building of capacity in regard to food security, nutrition, and farm enterprises for commercialised farming9.
+Thus the planned positive demonstration effects of the NAADS programmes have not been achieved.
 Moreover, farmers continue to lose income through crop post-harvest losses (Nationally crop post-harvest losses have been estimated at 5-15% for cereals and legumes, 20-25% for root and tubers and over 35% for fruit and vegetables)10.
-Farmers continue to be exploited by middlemen/commission agents because access to market price information is not easy; so the produce is sold soon after harvesting when the market is flooded and prices are depressed by apparent excess supply.
+Farmers continue to be exploited by middlemen/commission agents because access to market price information is not easy; hence the produce is sold soon after harvesting when the market is flooded and prices are depressed by apparent excess supply.